Towards Inadequately Pre-trained Models in Transfer Learning: Abstract

 \section{Abstract}

-Pre-training has been a popular learning paradigm in deep learning era, especially in annotation-insufficient scenario.
+Transfer learning has been a popular learning paradigm in the deep learning era, especially in annotation-insufficient scenarios.
 Better ImageNet pre-trained models have been demonstrated, from the perspective of architecture, by previous research to have better transferability to downstream tasks\cite{Kornblith_2019_CVPR}.
-However, in this paper, we found that during the same pre-training process, models at middle epochs, which is \textbf{inadequately pre-trained}, can outperform fully trained models when used as feature extractors (FE), while the fine-tuning (FT) performance still grows with the source performance.
+However, in this paper, we find that during the same pre-training process, models at middle epochs, which are \textbf{inadequately pre-trained}, can outperform fully trained models when used as feature extractors (FE), while the fine-tuning (FT) performance still grows with the source performance.
 This reveals that there is not a solid positive correlation between top-1 accuracy on ImageNet and the transferring result on target data.
-Based on the contradictory phenomenon between FE and FT that better feature extractor fails to be fine-tuned better accordingly, we conduct comprehensive analyses on features before softmax layer to provide insightful explanations.
-Our discoveries suggest that, during pre-training, models tend to first learn spectral components corresponding to large singular values and the residual components contribute more when fine-tuning.
+Based on the contradictory phenomenon between FE and FT that a better feature extractor fails to be fine-tuned better accordingly, we conduct comprehensive analyses on features before the softmax layer to provide insightful explanations.
+Our discoveries suggest that, during pre-training, models tend to first learn spectral components corresponding to large singular values and the residual components contribute more when fine-tuning. \blfootnote{ \textsuperscript{$\dagger$}Equal contribution.
+Work is partly done when Andong was an intern at Baidu Research. \textsuperscript{*}Corresponding author. }